AdaCore/spark2014/lrm/source/packages.rst

 #.
 A *volatile* state abstraction is one declared with a property list
    which includes the Volatile property, and either Input or Output.

-#.
-A Volatile Input or Output state abstraction represents a sequence
-   of state changes brought about by reading or writing successive values to or from a volatile variable.

 .. centered:: **Verification Rules**

 There are no Verification Rules associated with the Abstract State aspect.